-Checks and money orders should be made payable to Health Net of California, and not to the Centers for Medicare & Medicaid Services (CMS) nor the United States Department of Health and Human Services (HHS).
-Late enrollment penalty payments may not be dropped off at the plan's office.
+Checks and money orders should be made payable to Health Net Healthy Heart (HMO), and not to the Centers for Medicare & Medicaid Services (CMS) nor the United States Department of Health and Human Services (HHS).
+Premium payments may not be dropped off at the plans office.

-Option 2: You can have the Part D late enrollment penalty taken out of your monthly Social Security check
+Option 2: You can have the plan premium taken out of your monthly Social Security check

-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your penalty this way.
+You can have the plan premium taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-Option 3: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board (RRB) check this way.
+Option 3: You can have the plan premium taken out of your monthly Railroad Retirement Board (RRB) check

+You can have the plan premium taken out of your monthly Railroad Retirement Board (RRB) check.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board (RRB) check.
-Contact Member Services for more information on how to pay your penalty